rsleiberin/janus/kami/design_system_researcher/STATUS_design_system_researcher.md

 ## Directory Status Overview

 ### /design_system
-- **design_token_categories.md** | Status: Complete | Provides a list and description of design token categories.
+- **design_token_categories.md** | Status: Updated | Now includes additional categories like gradients, custom illustrations, and advanced motion design.
-- **design_tokens.md** | Status: Complete | Central document outlining all design tokens and their initial values.
+- **design_tokens.md** | Status: Updated | Enhanced with expanded color tokens, advanced typography, and spacing adjustments.
-- **customizing_design_tokens.md** | Status: Complete | Guide for customizing design tokens to fit brand guidelines and aesthetics.
+- **customizing_design_tokens.md** | Status: Updated | Provides advanced guidelines for customizing tokens with modern design trends and techniques.

 ### /design_system/backend
-- **backend_design_token_system.md** | Status: Integration Complete | Guide for implementing the design token system in backend applications using Flask.
+- **backend_design_token_system.md** | Status: Integration Complete | Updated to support the integration of advanced frontend features.
-- **backend_specific.md** | Status: Integration Complete | Flask-specific configurations and considerations for backend integration.
+- **backend_specific.md** | Status: Integration Complete | Flask configurations updated to align with the latest design token implementations.
-- **flask_web_dev_trends.md** | Status: Complete | Overview of current trends and best practices in Flask web development.
+- **flask_web_dev_trends.md** | Status: Updated | Includes current trends in Flask development that enhance backend support for advanced frontend features.

 ### /design_system/best_practices
-- **ui_ux_best_practices.md** | Status: Compiled and Integrated | Collection of UI/UX best practices for design systems focusing on an achromatic theme.
+- **ui_ux_best_practices.md** | Status: Compiled and Integrated | Now includes mobile-first design, responsive layouts, minimalism in UI/UX, and integration of motion design.

 ### /design_system/frontend
-- **design_token_system_nextjs.md** | Status: Integration Complete | Documentation on integrating design tokens with the Next.js frontend framework.
+- **design_token_system_nextjs.md** | Status: Integration Complete | Updated to reflect the integration of new design tokens with the Next.js framework.
-- **dynamic_theming_nextjs.md** | Status: Integration Complete | Approaches for creating dynamic theming capabilities in Next.js based applications.
+- **dynamic_theming_nextjs.md** | Status: Integration Complete | Expanded to include approaches for advanced dynamic theming and responsive design techniques.

 ## Current Focus
-- Assisting in the development of the frontend by providing guidelines and resources on design tokens, ensuring their consistent application across the frontend developed by the frontend agent.
+- Assisting in the development of the frontend by providing updated guidelines and resources on design tokens, ensuring their consistent application across the frontend developed by the frontend agent.
-- Defining and refining the design tokens for both light and dark modes, to be utilized by the frontend agent for implementing a flexible theme system.
+- Refining the design tokens for both light and dark modes, to be utilized by the frontend agent for implementing a flexible, responsive theme system.
-- Collaborating with the frontend agent to ensure a cohesive implementation of the design system, particularly focusing on the integration of light/dark mode capabilities.
+- Collaborating with the frontend agent to ensure a cohesive implementation of the design system, with a focus on integrating complex animations and responsive designs.
-- Preparing for the future enhancement of the design system to support a hyper-customization feature, which will enable users to personalize design tokens based on their preferences.
-This involves conceptual planning and establishing guidelines for dynamic customization capabilities.
+- Preparing for the future enhancement of the design system to support hyper-customization features, enabling users to personalize design tokens for advanced, dynamic interfaces.
-- Continuously researching and updating the design system to align with current best practices in UI/UX design, and ensuring these updates are communicated to the frontend agent for implementation.
+- Continuously researching and updating the design system to align with the latest best practices in UI/UX design, including mobile-first approaches, minimalism, and motion design.

 _Note: This document will be updated regularly to reflect the advancements and current status of the Design System Researcher's tasks._